 Movements.
 I’m pretty sure it doesn’t look like movements.
 Or advertisements for money making ventures.

-On making an attempt to watch a video of a recent gathering in Britain I was struck by this thought; that no actual ritual can survive passing through a mediated filtering intact.
+Attempting to watch a video of a recent gathering in Britain I was struck by this thought; that no actual ritual can survive passing through a mediated filtering intact.
 Not only will our understanding of it be broken, but any value it might have held risks being destroyed in the process.
-If… Continue reading On the Impossibility of Mediated Ritual
+If we give it… Continue reading On the Impossibility of Mediated Ritual